by Warm Welcome Birth Services

 Meet the Doula Trainer

 Michelle L'Esperance, CPM is a first-generation Chilean-American.
-Her calling to birthwork and reproductive/generative health was sparked while studying anthropology at Smith College, Northampton, MA.
+Her calling to birthwork and reproductive/generative health was sparked while at Smith College, Northampton, MA.
 Attending an inspiring lecture by internationally renowed midwife Ina May Gaskin (Spiritual Midwifery, Ina May Gaskin's Guide to Childbirth) stripped away layers of fear that she had around pregnancy and birth, and revealed the incredible potential for love, wonder, and even bliss.
 She then focused her studies on medical anthropology and women's health, working towards becoming a midwife.
 L'Esperance visited Ina May at The Farm in Tennessee, and in 1996 an underground midwife in Georgia agreed to tutor her and bring her on prenatal home visits; so her practical education began.

 In the spring of the following year, L'Esperance completed her clinicals attending births at a high volume inner-city hospital in San Pedro Sula, Honduras.
 The physical conditions there were incredibly difficult, but it was an amazing teaching in how "birth happens!" even despite a lack of basic necessities.
 In 2004 she earned the designation of Certified Professional Midwife, a nationally recognized designation offered by the North American Registry of Midwives.

 "Though I didn't expect to feel ready, I believe I am.
 I feel like I could walk in to any laboring mother and be able to emotionally, physically and mentally support her.
 That is incredible.
 I've never left any training feeling so prepared. "